 Staff members will conduct self-screening prior to arrival at school.
 If a staff member self-identifies as having symptoms listed in the screening criteria above, she/he will contact the designated administrator, not come into work, and follow the procedures in the section: COVID-19 Symptoms at School - Staff.

 Staff Screening at School

-A designated Administrative Staff Member will conduct and record Staff Health Screening for each staff member upon arrival at school.
+Each campus' On-Site Coordinator will conduct and record Staff Health Screening for each staff member upon arrival at school.
 Staff Screening Procedure

 Parent Screening of Child Prior to Morning Arrival